Bill Nye/Ken Ham Debate Review: Tying Up Really Loose Ends

 The creationist does not argue that the laws of nature changed in the past regarding decay rates, but rather, that decay is subject to a more complex law or equation than the one being assumed today.
 If nuclear decay rates fluctuate based on conditions resulting from certain catastrophic events, then if all of those conditions were met today, we would argue that the same results would still occur today.
 In other words, the “law” for decay rates is still the same today, but is merely misunderstood and needs to be modified to be more robust.
 It should be able to account for the unusual effects of catastrophic activity before applying it to the past.
-[NOTE: While the creationist does not argue that scientific laws have ever “changed,” he would argue that laws have been suspended in the past during God’s supernatural activities (Miller, 2003).
+[NOTE: While the creationist does not argue that scientific laws have ever “changed,” he would argue that laws have been temporarily suspended in the past during God’s supernatural activities (Miller, 2003).
 The evolutionists, however, are in the unenviable position of having to explain, not only how a law could come into existence, but how it could be re-written without a Writer.]

 Energy from the Sun for Evolution